-What Tech Stack Every Small Business Should Have
+What Technology Stack Every Small Business Should Have

 When it comes to a small business, deciding on the best technology stack to consider for managing its marketing tasks can be challenging.